 Disclaimer & Copyright

-The work presented on this website is carried out within the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 under grant agreement No 633053, but does not necessarily represent the views or opinions of the European Commission.
+The work presented on this website is carried out within the EUROfusion Consortium and has received funding from the Euratom research and training programme 2014-2018 and 2019-2020 under grant agreement No 633053, but does not necessarily represent the views or opinions of the European Commission.

 The purpose of this website is to provide information about fusion and fusion research, particularly the research activities related to EUROfusion.
 Neither EUROfusion, the EUROfusion Research Institution, the European Commission, nor anyone acting on their behalf, is responsible for any damage resulting from the use of information contained on this website.

 Unless otherwise explicitly stated, all information, text and electronic images contained on this website are the intellectual property of EUROfusion Consortium Research Institutions and its Collaborators (In a limited number of countries it is regulated that the copyright doesn’t reside with the institutions but with the authors of the article who are working in those institutions.
 In a limited number of countries it is regulated that the copyright doesn’t reside with the institutions but with the authors of the article who are working in those institutions).
 You may reproduce and publish EUROfusion’s material for non-commercial, scientific, news and educational purposes provided that you acknowledge EUROfusion as the source.
 In crediting EUROfusion you may optionally provide a link to our website: www.euro-fusion.org.
 The material must not be used to state or imply the endorsement by EUROfusion (or by any EUROfusion employee) of a commercial product, process or service, or used in any other manner which might mislead.

 Material on this website is constantly being updated, does not carry a revision date, and often has several authors.